Rust compiler: code optimizations (upd.)

 build-std

-Now let's try to use new build-std feature from nightly.
-What it does?
+Now let's try to use the new build-std feature from nightly.
+What does it do?

 "Enable Cargo to compile the standard library itself as part of a crate graph compilation."